wmcbrine/hmeforpython/README.txt

   python start.py

 This will serve the example apps.
-The default port is 9042 (not TiVo's 7288).
+The default port is 9042 (NOT TiVo's default of 7288).
 To see more options, run "./start.py --help".

 Quick Stop
 ----------

 In Linux, Mac OS X, etc., Ctrl-C does an orderly shutdown, un-announcing the apps before closing.
+(The equivalent is SIGINT, or "kill -2".)

-In Windows, you're stuck with either Ctrl-Break, or closing the command window, neither of which does an orderly shutdown.
+In Windows, with older versions of Python, you're stuck with either Ctrl-Break, or closing the command window, neither of which does an orderly shutdown.
+This may have been fixed with Python 2.7.

 Config